autoloadnextpost/alnp-documentation/en_US/javascript-triggers.md

 You're in luck as I also have a [code snippet library](https://github.com/AutoLoadNextPost/alnp-code-snippet-library) which I am compiling a list of examples in use by Auto Load Next Post users.

 ### Javascript boilerplate

-I created a [boilerplate](https://github.com/autoloadnextpost/alnp-js-boilerplate) for the purpose of adding your own callbacks via a plugin.
+A [boilerplate](https://github.com/autoloadnextpost/alnp-js-boilerplate) for the purpose of adding your own callbacks via a plugin is available.
 All that you have to do is edit the [Javascript file](https://github.com/autoloadnextpost/alnp-js-boilerplate/blob/master/assets/js/alnp-js-boilerplate.js) and customize the trigger you wish to apply your callback to.

 ---